International Web-Conference on History of Mathematics December 20-22, 2020

 Indian Society for History of Mathematics Conference Report

-This 3-day international conference on History of Mathematics organized during December 2022, 2020 received wide participation from across the globe.
+This 3-day international conference on History of Mathematics organized during December 20 to 22, 2020 received wide participation from across the globe.
 Total of more than 43 abstracts were received, and 30 talks were delivered by renowned professors, mathematicians and researchers from different parts of the world covering all aspects of history and development of mathematics, apart from 12 other talks which were mathematically technical in nature.

 The conference was inaugurated by Prof. R.C.
 Gupta on December 20, 2020, at 10: 00 am.
 In his address, Prof. Gupta recalled his long association with the ISHM and Ganitabhāratī.
 He emphasized the need for the younger scholars of the history of mathematics in India to study all source materials, and develop the ability to study the material in Sanskrit and other languages.
 He also emphasized the need for having courses on Indian mathematics at the PG level, at the least.
 Prof. M.S.
 Sriram delivered the welcome speech and recalled the contribution of various persons to the development of the ISHM over the past 40 years.
 He stressed the need for Indians to have their own assessment of the Indian tradition in mathematics and other traditions too.
 Prof. M.C.Joshi proposed the vote of thanks at the end of the inaugural function.